Laughing Whitefish Falls State Park: Waterfall

 Laughing Whitefish Falls is formed by an abrupt limestone escarpment of the Laughing Whitefish River, which flows northward into Lake Superior.
 The escarpment is shaped so as to draw out the cascade into an unusual fan-shaped wall of water.
-The falls is located within the Escanaba River State Forest, three-quarters of a mile east of County Route 327 (North Sundell Road).
+The falls are located within the Escanaba River State Forest, three-quarters of a mile east of County Route 327 (North Sundell Road).
 It can be reached by a half-mile hike through beech-maple forest.
 Foot trails also connect the falls to the North Country Trail, which runs through the north end of the park.

 Activities and amenities

 The park offers picnicking, three observation decks, and 2.5 mi of hiking trails.